Post-Graduate Professional Fellowships

 The Knauss Marine Policy Fellowship provides a unique educational experience in the policies and processes of the federal government to graduate students who have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting these resources.
 Fellows are placed in various executive and legislative branch offices throughout Washington, D.C.
 The fellowship period is one year beginning in February.

-The NOAA Coastal Management Fellowship provides on-the-job education, and training opportunities in coastal resource management and policy for postgraduate students.
-This two-year opportunity pairs recent graduates with state coastal zone management agencies across the country to work on projects proposed by the hosts, and selected by NOAA’s Office for Coastal Management.
+The Coastal Management and Digital Coast Fellowships provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students.
+This two-year opportunity pairs recent graduates with state coastal resource agencies, and nonprofit organizations across the country to work on projects proposed by the hosts, and selected by NOAA’s Office for Coastal Management.